DbalionisLoader/coders-portfolio/README.md

 # coders-portfolio
-Coders Guild Assignment Portfolio - Real portfolio

 Hello there!
 Welcome to anorther growing* junior developer portfolio.

-I've created this portfolio using good old, original HTML and CSS, added bootstrap elements and Eleventy SSG.
-Combining my passion for simple design with cool functionality.
+I've created this portfolio using good old, original HTML and CSS, added bootstrap elements and templated everything using Nunjucks and Eleventy SSG.
+As for design, I combining my passion for simple design with cool functionality, high contrast colours, and we be optimizing it for accessibility and speed using Ligthouse.

 # Projects

-This porfolio is steadily growing like a strong English oak ready to be become a mighty Ship of the line.
-One day.

 1. Soll.uk Ecommerce website